brijeshkumar16/git-workflow-guide/README.md

 git push <remote_name> <branch_name>
 ```

-### Configure username and email
+### Configure username and email globally

 ```bash
 git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
 ```

-## Empower Your Team
+## Contributions

-🛠️ Empower your team with a consistent and organized development process! 🛠️

-Feel free to customize this guide based on your team's specific needs and workflow preferences.
+Feel free to contribute to this Git Workflow Guide by adding new Git tips, improving existing content, or suggesting better practices.
+Create a pull request or open an issue to share your ideas!